-Splendid animation shows the Earth without water -- it's very featurey
+What would Earth look like without water?

-What would the Earth look like without its oceans?
-Surprisingly mountainous, a new animation reveals.
+What would the Earth look like without all its vast oceans, great lakes, and meandering rivers?
+Surprisingly mountainous, simulations reveal.

-The clip was produced by planetary scientist James O’Donoghue, formerly at NASA and currently working for the Japanese space agency (JAXA).
+The following animated simulation was produced by planetary scientist James O’Donoghue, formerly at NASA and currently working for the Japanese space agency (JAXA).
 O’Donoghue worked from a video created by NASA physicist and animator Horace Mitchell back in 2008, editing its timing and adding in a tracker to showcase how much water was drained throughout the animation.

 All in all, the video is a great way to showcase Earth’s underwater mountain ranges — the longest ones in the world — and the now-submerged paths that took humanity across the continents.